railsware/mailtrap-dotnet/docs/getting-started/configuration-client-di.md

 ```

-## Configuration with @Mailtrap.Configuration.Models.MailtrapClientOptions instance
+## Configuration with @Mailtrap.Configuration.MailtrapClientOptions instance
-Similarly to the previous section, configuration can be done by passing pre-created instance of @Mailtrap.Configuration.Models.MailtrapClientOptions:
+Similarly to the previous section, configuration can be done by passing pre-created instance of @Mailtrap.Configuration.MailtrapClientOptions:
 ```csharp
 using Microsoft.Extensions.Hosting;
 using Mailtrap;